Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 A sample Image of the completed About Form in normal view is given below.

-You must add an Option in the Customized Menu of your Project to enable the User to open the Access Application About Form if he/she wishes to do so.
+You must add an Option in the Customized Menu of your Project to enable the User to open the Access Application About Form if he/she wish to do so.
 Alternatively, you may add a Command Button on the Main Form of your Project to do that.

 Share: